 • That all children are provided with an environment that celebrates diversity and embraces all families equally.
 A program that celebrates our multicultural society and the richness it brings.
 A learning program that actively acknowledges and values the traditional owners of the land and strives to share and celebrate indigenous culture throughout the program

-• We support the children to appreciate and respect the complexity, fragility and beauty of our natural environment through sustainable practise and spending time enjoying the outdoors and being immersed nature.
-Our intentional teaching ensures that children get hands on opportunities to understand the importance of conserving our natural environment through sustainable practises.
+• We support the children to appreciate and respect the complexity, fragility and beauty of our natural environment through sustainable practices and spending time enjoying the outdoors and being immersed nature.
+Our intentional teaching ensures that children get hands on opportunities to understand the importance of conserving our natural environment through sustainable practices.

 • As educators we see our own educational journey as ongoing and are committed to our own professional development ensuring that we stay up to date with new research and commitment to improving our knowledge and skills to enable us to provide the best possible outcomes to all children.